How to Deal with Basic Plumbing Problems at Home: A Do-it-yourself Guide

 Which are the top frequent plumbing problems?

-There are a few essential tools such as the plunger, an adjustable wrench pipe wrench, Teflon tape and the screwdriver.
+You’ll need some essential tools such as a plunger, adjustable wrench pipe wrench Teflon tape and a screwdriver.

 Is DIY plumbing safe?

-It is recommended to contact a professional plumber for significant plumbing issues that require specialized equipment and knowledge.
+It is recommended to contact a professional plumber to address plumbing issues that require specialized equipment and expertise.